 To date the TGA has obtained pledges of financial support from the three major hunting associations in South Africa; the South African Wildlife Ranchers’ Association; the Private Rhino Owners Association; and from several individuals.
 Of course, it will be difficult for it to succeed without the support of those whose interests it represents.
 The TGA, therefore, welcomes donations and membership applications from both South African and foreign parties.
 For more information or to contribute to TGA, please email me directly at email@example.com.

-As president of the True Green Alliance, award-winning author Ron Thomson is leading the charge for this South African initiative.
+About the Author As president of the True Green Alliance, award-winning author Ron Thomson is leading the charge for this South African initiative.
 Often referred to as a “living legend” and “one of the greatest wildlife, conservation and hunting writers of our time,” Thomson has a history steeped in wildlife conservation and in fighting against animal rights extremism.
 With vast African Big-Five hunting experience gained during a colonial period that is long gone, his articles and books continue to draw the respect of hunters and conservationists worldwide.
 For more information, click here.